This is a guest post by Ola Lidmark Eriksson.

 So, until someone proves me wrong (or Arnold Schwarzenegger returns from the future, whichever comes first!), We should put machine learning to use where generalizations best can save time from real humans.

-Otherwise, the risk is that we’ll end up with so many metrics that the sheer amount would suffocate any possibility of making sense out of it.
+Otherwise, the risk is that we’ll end up with so many metrics that the sheer amount would suffocate any possibility of making sense of it.

 About the writer: Ola Lidmark Eriksson is CTO at Wide Ideas.